Setting short-term, midterm, and long-term financial goals is essential for personal finance.

 - Track your progress.

 You probably can’t stick to the plan 100% and it’s ok.
 The important thing is to be consistent.
 Always remember that you can manage your finances.
-Take control of your money, have financially healthy life (:
+Take control of your money, have a financially healthy life (: